rodrigodpl/Static-Code-Analysis/index.md

 In the following page it is going to be explained what is a Static Code Analysis tool and how to use them in your own Visual Studio projects.

-I am <link to your linkedIn>(NAME LASTNAME), student of the <https://www.citm.upc.edu/ing/estudis/graus-videojocs/>(Bachelor’s Degree in Video Games by UPC at CITM).
-This content is generated for the second year’s subject Project 2, under supervision of lecturer <https://es.linkedin.com/in/ricardpillosu> (Ricard Pillosu).
+I am [Rodrigo De Pedro](https://www.linkedin.com/in/rodrigo-de-pedro-60502b163/), student of the [Bachelor’s Degree in Video Games by UPC at CITM](<https://www.citm.upc.edu/ing/estudis/graus-videojocs/>).
+This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](<https://es.linkedin.com/in/ricardpillosu>) .

+You can find my contact info at the bottom of this page.
 ____

 ## What does it mean Static Code Analysis?

-- **Static**: not done in runtime, unlike dynamic code analysis.
+- **Static**: not done in runtime, unlike *dynamic code analysis*.
 - **Code**: referent to a program, a set of them, or an entire system.
 - **Analysis**: check for problems and possible improvements.